-The common core standards are encouraging teachers to engage students in close reading.
+The Common Core State Standards are encouraging teachers to engage students in close reading.
 Much of the focus of discussions of close reading have emphasized what teachers should not do (in terms of pre-reading, or types of questions).
 I am being asked with increasing frequency what close reading is.

 Finally, with the information gleaned from the first two readings, a reader is ready to carry out a third reading—going even deeper.
 What does this text mean?
 What was the author’s point?
 What does it have to say to me about my life or my world?
 How do I evaluate the quality of this work—aesthetically, substantively?
 How does this text connect to other texts I know?
 By waiting until we have a deep understanding of a text – of what it says and how it works—we are then in the right position intellectually and ethically to critically evaluate (valuing) a text and for connecting its ideas and approach with other texts.

 Thus, close reading is an intensive analysis of a text in order to come to terms with what it says, how it says it, and what it means.
 In one sense I agree with those who say that close reading is about more than comprehension or about something different than comprehension since it takes one beyond just figuring out an author’s stated and implied message.
 On the other hand, many definitions of reading comprehension include more than just determining a stated and implied message; such definitions include the full range of Bloom’s taxonomy in one’s thinking about and use of a text.
 If one subscribes to such definitions of comprehension, then close reading is just a description of a process one uses to arrive at such comprehension.

 I think with this brief description of the essentials of close reading (e.g., intense emphasis on text, figuring out the text by thinking about the words and ideas in the text, minimization of external explanations, multiple and dynamic rereading, multiple purposes that focus on what a text says, how it says it, and what it means or what its value is), teachers can start to think clearly about a number of issues in close reading.